Updates daily at 9:15 AM Melbourne time

 The road to a COVID-free Victoria

-Victoria is in a fairly strict lockdown, and is aiming to have no local spread of the virus.
+Victoria has emerged from a fairly strict lockdown, that aimed for no local spread

 How have Victoria's restrictions affected the spread of the virus?
-Can we expect the
+The below plot

-effective reproduction number of the virus, Reff has changed over
+shows how the effective reproduction number of the virus, Reff has

-time in Victoria, as well as how the daily cases have changed over time, with a
+changed over time in Victoria, as well as how the daily cases have changed over

-Is Victoria on track to meet its targets for easing restrictions in Melbourne?
-The
+How on track was Victoria to meet its targets for easing restrictions in Melbourne?